SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 ~~~~~~~~~~~~~~~~~

 parameter ``target_limits``:
+    In addition to the range given in the ``datainfo`` property of the ``target`` parameter,
+    a SEC-Node might offer changeable limits restricting the allowed range even more.
-    is structured as a tuple with two numeric members indicating
+    ``target_limits`` is structured as a tuple with two numeric members indicating
-    the lower and upper end of a valid interval for the setting the target
+    the lower and upper end of a valid interval for the setting the ``target`` parameter.
+    The ``datainfo`` property of the ``target`` parameter must match the members of the
+    ``datainfo`` property of ``target_limits``.
-    parameter.
-The SEC node must raise an error in case a given target value does not fit
+    The SEC node must reply with an error in case a given target value does not fit
     into the interval.

+.. _offset:

 parameter ``offset``:
+    A storage for an offset to be applied when converting SECoP values to ECS values.
-    see feature `HasOffset`_
+    See feature `HasOffset`_

 Communication